ggschiava/bestpractices/BestPracticesDSDE.md

 This [comparison](https://www.linkedin.com/feed/update/urn:li:activity:7003408229284155393/) between Delta Lake and Iceberg on EMR, using open-source Spark

+## Databricks/Snowflake

+And enterprice architecture needs from different solutions depending on the use case.
+[Here](https://bpcs.com/blog/databricks-vs-snowflake) are some comparisons between SF and DB.
+In general the simplifaction of the Lakehosue architecture accomodate most of the DS/BI use cases.
+While for some edge cases a DW is the best solution.

 ## Some material that may help the team write better code